Terminus (2000 video game): Development

 Back in January 1998, the "Vicarious Visions' seven full-time employees and squadron of contractors" were laboring to complete the game, which at the time was to be the company's second release.
 At that point "The development budget for Terminus ha[d] already crossed the $250,000 mark with months' more work to be done before an expected September 1998 release."
-Vicarious Visions President Karthik Bala said at the time "Terminus will include not only network and Internet play, which is becoming almost standard in games, but also the capability for players to communicate by voice."
+Bala said at the time "Terminus will include not only network and Internet play, which is becoming almost standard in games, but also the capability for players to communicate by voice."
 Bala retrospectively said "The Department of Defense had recently declassified an audio compression algorithm that we ended up using and writing Voice over IP within our game at the time.
 We did some really cool stuff primarily because it hadn't been done."
 As a contest finalist at the first annual Independent Games Festival (the game ended up taking home two awards), "Terminus was exhibited on the show floor at the Game Developers Conference, March 16–18 in San Jose, Calif."
 Polygon explained that despite winning some industry awards, "publishers were reluctant to take on the project [and] when Vatival Entertainment finally shipped the game in 2000, it hardly sold."
 By 1999, the company employed 15 people, "including four Rensselaer graduates and two undergrads".Terminus is notable for its implementation of Newtonian laws of motion, which means that objects are subject to inertia.
 Once accelerated, they float indefinitely in one direction unless again accelerated into a different direction.
 This makes steering quite complicated, but mirrors actual behavior in free space.
 BarrysWorld explains "The game has a newtonian (i.e 'realistic') flight model, that is to say that the ships will not fly like jet planes but they will actually obey the laws of Newtonian physics.
 In order to go in another direction you'll need to slowdown to a stop and then go in the direction that you want to move in.
 All this will be accomplished by a kind of reaction control system autopilot that attempts to keep you moving in the direction you are pointing."
 The site added "Terminus should be the first of a series of sims that will encourage 'l33t' skillz to master."

 Support for Terminus has long since ended.
 Although the game is still licensed by Vicarious Visions, the source code was licensed to the owner of the TerminusPoint website to allow continued development of the game and thus has been improved and enhanced.
 Although the client files are still available at the TerminusPoint website, the project has seemingly been abandoned.